 The restrictions on shelter-in-place prompted some academics and other researchers to investigate a problem that affected workers during the pandemic — Zoom fatigue.
 Source

-It is more exhausting to watch what we call the brady bunch view, or all the squares on a videoconference than it is to interact with the same number of people in person,” staut said. “you’re attempting to concentrate on each and every one of those boxes. if there are 16 people on a videoconference, and you can see all their faces at the same time, your brain is trying to read their body language, all at the same time, and it is exhausting.
+It is more exhausting to watch what we call the brady bunch view, or all the squares on a videoconference than it is to interact with the same number of people in person,” staut said. “you’re attempting to concentrate on everyone of those boxes .
+If there are 16 people on a videoconference, and you can see all their faces at the same time, your brain is trying to read their body language, all at the same time, and it is exhausting.

 Why does Zoom exhaust you? science has an answer